Search Engine Results Page

 Ensure your business’ NAP Data is accurate and up to date across all online entities.
 Accurate NAP data not only increases how many customers arrive at a physical business location, but also increases the visibility of its listing to consumers on a search engine results page.

-Enhanced content such as images, videos, product lists, and reviews is another key part of SEO and can also help businesses rank higher on SERP.
+Enhanced content such as images, videos, and product lists is another key part of SEO and can also help businesses rank higher on the SERP.
 Search engines are wary of local listings that are not rich with details about a business and favor results that are reliable, accurate, and consistent, and oftentimes this includes listings that include a lot of enhanced content.

 Yext can help your business rank high on search engine results pages through accurate digital knowledge across all online entities — including maps, apps, directories, search engines, and more.
 Learn more about Yext Listings and Yext Pages products.